CONDITIONS FOR USE

 In compliance with article 6, paragraph 7 of law n.
 2004-575 dated 21 June 2004 for trust in numerical economy, FreeDiscussions is in agreement with the battle of crimes against humanity, incitement toward racial hatred, child pornography, incitement toward violence, attacks to human dignity, oppression, as well as illegal activities regarding money games.

-Therefore, if these contents should exist on Usenet, please report them without delay by using the following address: [email protected]
+Therefore, if these contents should exist on Usenet, please report them without delay by using the following address:

-2. Say no to spam!
+[email protected]2.
+Say no to spam!

 Spam is the name given to an unsolicited message to addressees sent en masse for advertising or commercial purposes or posting of the same contents in huge quantities.
 You must have understood that spam is forbidden on Usenet.

-3. Write in your email address
+3. Write in your email adress

 When you post articles on Usenet, write in a valid email address after the word "From:" This address does not have to be your main email address.
 Don't use "Nicknames" (pseudonyms), when you post an article on Usenet.
 This is not acceptable in most Usenet sections.

-4. Avoid sending to multiple email addresses
+4. Avoid sending to multiple email adresses

 It is useless to send an article to several groups.
 Generally, this upsets many users.
 If you post the same article simultaneously in different groups (also see "Spam") the other users won't appreciate it.